The Source of the Nile is still in Jinja, Uganda.

 In the 21st Century, – African Tourism is a significant source of income.
 Everyone wants bragging rights for one thing or another, including the Source of the Nile.

 Both Burundi and Rwanda are marketing themselves where the River Nile originates.
-That does not change the reality that Uganda is Home to the source of the Nile.
+That does not change the reality that Uganda is Home to the Source of the Nile.
 Not a tributary, not a theory.
 The Nile that flows out of Lake Victoria through Uganda results from the entire watershed basin.
 And that is way beyond Rwanda and Burundi but includes Tanzania and Kenya.
-Who knows, next, Rwanda and Burundi will demand rights to Lake Victoria.
+Who knows, Rwanda and Burundi will demand rights to Lake Victoria next.

-Some Question the Source of the Nile in Jinja: “Where did People end up calling the Nile the River Nile?
-The Answer is – at its source at Lake Victoria in Jinja.
-John H. Speke discovered it as the first European Explorer, the source of Africa’s longest River in what is now known as Jinja in Uganda, where hundreds flock to each day still today.
-No confusion – Uganda, for most, is Home to the source of the Nile even though both Rwanda and Burundi advertise that the source of the Nile is in their country.
+Some Questions about the Source of the Nile in Jinja: “Where did People end up calling the Nile the River Nile?
+The Answer is – at its Source at Lake Victoria in Jinja.
+John H. Speke discovered it as the first European Explorer, the Source of Africa’s longest River in what is now known as Jinja in Uganda, where hundreds still flock to each day.
+No confusion – Uganda, for most, is Home to the Source of the Nile even though both Rwanda and Burundi advertise that the Nile is in their country.